-Ms Lewis, acknowledging the usefulness of the dashboard as a tool for improvement, enquired whether the team are aware of why the Hywel Dda faces this level of challenge in IPC, noting that significant CD rates.
-In response, Ms Daniel noted that the Health Board are thorough in reporting cases of CD and routine analysis takes place for each case identified and there is a low tolerance for sampling.
-The team are aware that there are areas for improvement such as hand washing, moving away from hand sanitiser which became popular during the COVID-19 pandemic.
-Ms Tracey Gauci updated Members that across Wales there has been an evident correlation between COVID-19 Pandemic and the hospital acquired infections with four key areas of focus including targeted work to encourage hand washing, Antimicrobial Stewardship, environmental cleaning and patient isolation placement in hospital and the community.
-Ms Lewis acknowledged the improvement initiatives in hospital settings however noted that matters outsides of the control of the organisation, and the challenges lie in how this is reflected in data and benchmarking.
-Ms Lewis, on behalf of the Committee, will welcome a regular update on the report and discussion will take place between Mrs Rayani and Ms Lewis on whether the update can be incorporated in to another QSEC report so that the Committee continue to be regular sighted on updates.
-AL/MR The Committee NOTED the actions outlined in the Improvement plan, consider the exceptions escalated and RECEIVED ASSURANCE from the presentation provided and will welcome an update on progress against the Improvement plan in March 2023.
+Ms Lewis, acknowledging the usefulness of the dashboard as a tool for improvement, enquired whether the team are aware of why the HDdUHB faces this level of challenge in IPC, noting the significant CD rates.
+In response, Ms Daniel noted that the Health Board are thorough in reporting cases of CD and routine analysis takes place for each case identified, with a low tolerance for sampling.
+The team is aware that there are areas for improvement such as hand washing, moving away from hand sanitiser which became popular during the COVID-19 pandemic.

+Ms Tracey Gauci advised Members that across Wales there has been an evident correlation between COVID-19 Pandemic and the hospital acquired infections, with four key areas of focus including targeted work to encourage hand washing, Antimicrobial Stewardship, environmental cleaning and patient isolation placement in hospital and the community.

+Ms Lewis acknowledged the improvement initiatives in hospital settings, whilst noting that certain matters are outside of the control of the organisation, and the challenges lie in how this is reflected in data and benchmarking.
+Ms Lewis, on behalf of the Committee, would welcome a regular update on the report and discussion will take place between Mrs Rayani and Ms Lewis on whether the update can be incorporated into another QSEC report, so that the Committee continue to be regularly sighted on updates.

+AL/MR

+The Committee NOTED the actions outlined in the Improvement plan, consider the exceptions escalated and RECEIVED ASSURANCE from the presentation provided and will welcome an update on progress against the Improvement plan in March 2023.

-QSEC INFECTION PREVENTION STEERING GROUP (22)117 Ms Sharon Daniel presented the Infection Prevention Control Steering Group Update and noted a new Chair has been appointed at the meeting held in September 2022 and the Terms of Reference of the Group (Appendix 1) have been updated accordingly.
-The Consultant Practioner for Infection Prevention now chairs the group and other membership remains unchanged.
-Referring to the update provided that Primary Care antibiotic prescribing has reduced by 27% since 2018 (over achieving against the target reduction expectation of 25% over 10 years), Mrs Hardisty enquired whether the outcome of work undertaken a number of years ago by Pharmacy Colleagues undertaking visits to care homes to review the use and prescription of anti- biotics can be linked together to support the initiative.
-In response Ms Daniel confirmed positive medical engagement in Primary Care Services, with Members noting the challenges with patient expectations and awareness of the most up to date guidelines due to the low number of cases.
+INFECTION PREVENTION STEERING GROUP

+Ms Daniel presented the Infection Prevention Control Steering Group Update and noted that a new Chair was appointed at the meeting held in September 2022 and that the Terms of Reference of the Group (Appendix 1) have been updated accordingly.
+The Consultant Practitioner for Infection Prevention now chairs the group, with other membership remaining unchanged.

+Referring to the update provided that Primary Care antibiotic prescribing has reduced by 27% since 2018 (over achieving against the target reduction expectation of 25% over 10 years), Mrs Hardisty enquired whether the outcome of work undertaken a number of years ago by Pharmacy Colleagues undertaking visits to care homes to review the use and prescription of antibiotics can be linked together to support the initiative.
+In response Ms Daniel confirmed positive medical engagement in Primary Care Services, with Members noting the challenges with patient expectation and awareness of the most up to date guidelines.

 The Committee RECEIVED ASSURANCE from the presentation provided.